peterprescott/a1-dissertation/md/draft.md

-One possible response to the question would be to suggest that in fact the problem of neighbourhood definition is nothing more than a particular instance of the the more general *Modifiable Areal Unit Problem*, described with typical clarity by @SOpenshaw1983, but in fact identified fifty years previously by @CGehlkeBiehl1934.
+One possible response to the question would be to suggest that in fact the problem of neighbourhood definition is nothing more than a particular instance of the the more general *Modifiable Areal Unit Problem* (MAUP), described with typical clarity by @SOpenshaw1983, but in fact identified fifty years previously by @CGehlkeBiehl1934.
 The problem is a profound one for quantitative analysis involving spatial data, for it observes that the same basic dataset can yield quite different